alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

    Visual Studio Code (VS Code) is recommended: https://code.visualstudio.com/

+   Install the extensions: Python, Jupyter

    Otherwise, you can use JupyterLab (Web Interface): https://jupyter.org/install

-5. Open the Course Folder in VS Code
+5. Open the Course Folder in VS Code (or JupyterLab)

    Open VS Code (or any alternative)